allenthreee/FLiVIS/README.md

-# Hello
+# Hello_world

-This is a forked repository of [flivis](https://github.com/hku-mars/flivis).

-In this we add extra script and configuration files to quickly run the experiments on [NTU VIRAL dataset](https://ntu-aris.github.io/ntu_viral_dataset/).
+In this we add madgwick filter for IMU processing and sensor fusion, extra script and configuration files to quickly run the experiments on [NTU VIRAL dataset](https://ntu-aris.github.io/ntu_viral_dataset/).

 ## Dependences

-I modified a little, delete the livox code that no those extra driver dependences:
+I modified a little, delete the livox code to get rid of those extra driver dependences:

 - ROS noetic desktop-full, Ubuntu 20.04